Bachelor of Arts, Visual Studies

 Description

-The Bachelor of Art in Visual Studies (BAVS) program focuses on a critical understanding and production of art.
+The Honours Bachelor of Arts in Visual Studies (BAVS) program focuses on a critical understanding and production of art.
 Visual Studies is set within a unique environment focusing on a rigorous investigation of the interdisciplinary and conceptual components inherent to contemporary art and curatorial practice, as well as in critical writing, theory, art history, design, and related areas requiring a high degree of visual literacy.

 This innovative program of study provides instruction in studio practice in combination with critical discourse involving all aspects of contemporary visual culture through lectures, studio courses, seminars, and field trips.
 Students within the major program are deliberately left with ample room in their course of study to broadly pursue other scholarly interests at the University of Toronto.
 This flexibility is a fundamental component of the program, as it encourages students to bring those ideas culled from elsewhere to bear within their own artistic practice, allowing ideas and modes of thought that might be rooted in more conventional forms of making art to be openly refined and challenged.